vipul-san2412/GenAI-web-crawler-and-AI-assistant/README.md

 # GenAI-web-crawler-and-AI-assistant
-This repository contains the product developed during the OOSC hackathon at Indian Institute of Technology, Kanpur.
+This repository contains the project developed during the OOSC hackathon at Indian Institute of Technology, Kanpur.
 The problem solved here was proposed by Overlayy in the GenAI domain.

 ## Table of Contents